scm-spain/Frontend-Exercise/README.md

 ```

 ### Conditions
-* Use Sass for generate CSS
+* Use SASS for generating CSS.
-* Use ES6
+* Follow the [SUIT](https://suitcss.github.io/) naming convention when working with CSS.
-* Use only Vanilla JS, without any JS framework
+* Use EcmaScript 2015.
-* Generate gh-page for publish
+* Use only Vanilla JS.
+Don't use any framework (React, Angular, Vue...)

-### Bonus
+* Deploy the page to a public URL.
-* Add new section with Ajax content
+* Add new section with AJAX content.